-For this experiment, a configuration which gives an angular resolution of 0.4" (see Figure 15 scaled to Band 3) will have recoverable angular scales of about 5", so most likely all emission will be recovered.
+For this experiment, a configuration which gives an angular resolution of 0.4" (see Figure 29) will have recoverable angular scales of about 2", so most likely all emission will be recovered.

 Spectral Resolution: These are continuum observations, so this is not relevant.